 Conferences, Meetings, and Events

-Each year, NWFPA proudly produces a number of top-notch educational, trade, and networking events to support the professional development of our membership's employees.
+Each year, NWFPA proudly produces top-notch educational, trade, and networking events to support the professional development of our membership's employees.
 Our premier event, the Northwest Food & Beverage Manufacturers Expo and Conference, offers a broad range of conference sessions and is the largest regional trade show in the industry.

 Workshops, Training, and Continuing Education

-NWFPA coordinates and sponsors a variety of educational workshops and certification courses, both in-house and across the the NW.
+NWFPA coordinates and sponsors a variety of educational workshops and certification courses, both in-house and across the NW.
 These courses are offered to keep our members updated and informed on issues and research relevant to the industry.
-NWFPA is a licensed SQF Training Center and has both SQF and BRC certification courses available throughout the year.
+NWFPA is a licensed SQF Training Center and has SQF certification courses available throughout the year.
 Our goal is to provide our members with a trusted and convenient resource for their educational and workforce needs.

 Publications & Knowledge Exchange

 NWFPA members have access to many resources including updates on legislative and administrative rulings impacting the industry.
 Issue-specific newsletters and a bi-weekly NWFPA Update are published along with our annual Membership Directory, Legislative Report, and Annual Report.
 Our industry-wide Northwest Reports is produced three times annually to share the work of our association and members to the entire food processing industry.

 Northwest Food Processors Education & Research Institute (ERI)